RHB55/MemoryGame/README.md

   - Depend on memory
   - There are two similar images within the boxes arranged randomly
   - To win this game you must remember the places of the two pictures in the least time and the number of movements possible

+# download the source

+you will find the source files above:
+You can obtain them by cloning the repository or downloading as a compressed file.

   #### screenshot
 ![memory game screenshot](screenshot.png)